 Istanbul is a fascinating city that straddles right between Asia and Europe.
 Istanbul is a major city in the country of Turkey.

-Istanbul has the famous Bosphorus Strait used as the dividing line between Europe and Asia.
+Istanbul has the famous Bosphorus Strait, which is used as the dividing line between Europe and Asia.
 The city is divided almost right down the middle between the European and Asia Continents, so Istanbul sits between two continents.
-Many consider Istanbul a transcontinental city that is straddled on two different continents.
+Many consider Istanbul a transcontinental city that is straddled by two different continents.

 Table of Contents